Skip to Main Content

 Are online-only mortgage lenders safe?

 Online mortgage lenders are generally legit, but as with any business you’re considering working with, do your due diligence.
 Whether online or not, all mortgage lenders are required to comply with federal regulations for data protection and privacy.
 For example, they must notify you about how much of your financial information they share with third parties.
-They must also offer you a standard-form loan estimate — delineating the terms and costs associated with your mortgage — within three days of your application.
+They must also offer you a standard-form loan estimate — explaining the terms and costs associated with your mortgage — within three days of your application.

 Online lenders typically use secure websites for you to submit your application and upload your documents.
 These portals usually have a login with a password, and sometimes two-step authentication for an additional layer of security.